 What brush should I use for acrylic paint?

-Generally, the best paintbrushes for acrylics are synthetic rather than natural brushes since the former are tougher so they can cope better with the medium.
+Generally, the best paintbrushes for acrylic paint are synthetic rather than natural brushes since the former are tougher so they can cope better with the medium.
 All of our choices in our picks of the best acrylic paintbrushes are synthetic – some emulate the feel of natural hair but offer a firmer brush.

 When working with acrylics, we recommend using a selection of different shape and size brushes – large brushes are useful for applying broad areas of colour quickly.
 Brush texture is worth considering too.
 Soft brushes suit blending and produce a smoother paint surface, while firmer brushes leave expressive marks and produce more textured effects.